imoralescs/imoralescs.github.io/aws.md

 ```

 **Serverless Framework**

+The Serverless framework is an open-source, MIT-licensed solution which helps with creating and managing AWS Lambda functions easier.

 1. First install Nodejs on machine.
 Ensure that you have installed latest LTS version of Nodejs.
 2. Install by terminal Serverless as global: